-Now in its seventh year, the event took place September 21-22 at the Innovation and Design Building (IDB), a 1.4 million square foot mixed-use complex located in the Innovation District in Boston’s Seaport neighborhood.
+Now in its seventh year, FutureM took place September 21-22 at the Innovation and Design Building (IDB).
+This building is a 1.4 million square foot, mixed-use complex located in the Innovation District in Boston’s Seaport neighborhood.

 If you missed out on the conference, here are a few notable quotes that resonated with us — Enjoy!